10 Icon Styles That Have Changed the Face of Design

 Flat icons are minimalistic.
 The primary goal of this style is to illustrate objects with only bare essentials and remove all the unnecessary details.
 This method uses no 3D elements, no shadows, no gradients, or any other techniques that allow designers to achieve the 3D effect.

-Flat design is a beautiful way to convey a message focusing only on simple visual presentation.
+Flat design style icons are a beautiful way to convey a message focusing only on simple visual presentation.
 However, the flat design did evolve a bit in the past few years and introduced subtle shading to refresh and boost the design.
 This style is now called "almost flat," and is currently trending.

 7. Material icons